 The Company had a life of 5 years from the first closing date on 7 July 2006.
-A resolution was passed at the Annual General Meeting ("AGM") held on 9 March 2021 to extend the life of the Company from the date of the AGM until the next AGM.
-A similar resolution extending the life of the Company by a further year will be put to the 2022 AGM.
+A resolution was passed at the Annual General Meeting ("AGM") held on 9 March 2022 to extend the life of the Company from the date of the AGM until the next AGM.
+A similar resolution extending the life of the Company by a further year will be put to the 2023 AGM.
 These financial statements do not include any of the adjustments that may be required if the Company was not to continue as a going concern.
 Should the continuation vote fail to be passed, the Company would no longer be a going concern.
 In this instance, within 4 months of the vote to continue failing, the Directors will be required to formulate and put to shareholders proposals relating to the future of the Company, having had regard to, inter alia, prevailing market conditions and the applicable regulations and legislation.
 The financial impact on the Company of not being a going concern would depend upon factors such as the timescale available for realising the Company's assets and market conditions at the point of disposal of these assets.

 On 13 December 2017, the Company issued 37,792,223 subscription shares, by way of a bonus issue, to qualifying shareholders on the basis of one subscription share for every two ordinary shares then held.
 The subscription shares were issued at a price of £0.01 and capitalised out of the capital reserve and credited on issue as fully paid up.
-On 30 November 2018 308,388 subscription shares were exercised at 24.98p and 308,388 ordinary shares were issued.
-On 29 November 2019 63,731 subscription shares were exercised at 26.17p and 63,731 ordinary shares were issued.
-On 30 November 2020 491,116 subscription shares were exercised at 28.55p and 491,116 ordinary shares were issued.
+On 30 November 2018, 308,388 subscription shares were exercised at 24.98p and 308,388 ordinary shares were issued.
+On 29 November 2019, 63,731 subscription shares were exercised at 26.17p and 63,731 ordinary shares were issued.
+On 30 November 2020, 491,116 subscription shares were exercised at 28.55p and 491,116 ordinary shares were issued.
 On the same day the remaining subscription shares lapsed and were delisted.

-On 15 December 2020 an application was made to the International Stock Exchange Authority for the delisting of 36,928,988 subscription shares of no par value.
+On 15 December 2020, an application was made to the International Stock Exchange Authority for the delisting of 36,928,988 subscription shares of no par value.
 Following the delisting no further subscription shares were in issue.
-As at 30 September 2021 the Company's share capital structure consists of ordinary shares only.
+As at 30 September 2022, the Company's share capital structure consists of ordinary shares only.
 The ordinary shares have the prospect of capital appreciation.

-During the last year the Company published an Annual Subscription Right document whose terms were approved by shareholders at an EGM held on 26 April 2021.
+During the year ended 30 September 2020 the Company published an Annual Subscription Right document whose terms were approved by shareholders at an EGM held on 26 April 2021.
 The Annual Subscription Right enables Shareholders to subscribe for 1 new Ordinary Share for every 5 Ordinary Shares held on 30 April in each year at a price equal to the undiluted NAV per Share on 1 May one year prior (or if such day is not a Business Day, the next following Business Day).
-The first Annual Subscription Right will take place on 30 April 2022 and Shareholders will be entitled to subscribe for 1 new share for every 5 they hold at a price of 37.84p per new share.
-Shareholders will be sent details of how to subscribe a few weeks before that date.